 Grid View (1) is the default view.
 It allows you to view your data in a tabular format, and open Records in the workspace.

 Here are some things you can do in this view.

 Sort data: Sort the data by any of the available columns (2).
 Simply click on the header, such as 'First Name' if you'd like your results sorted alphabetically ascending by First Name.
 Click again to sort descending.

 Edit free text: Edit any text field by double clicking on any free text cell (3).
 For example, you can edit a Stakeholder's First Name by double clicking on it, and typing the new value.
 A save icon will appear in the top right corner of the grid when changes have been made.

 Copy data: Highlight multiple cells by clicking and dragging on the grid (4) and right-click to copy anything highlighted.

 The Chart View (1) shows a graphical representation of the records by classification.
-In this example, it is showing the breakdown of Stakeholders (2) across two classifications - Stakeholder Groups and Distribution Lists.
+In this example, it is showing the breakdown of Stakeholders (2) across 3 classifications - Stakeholder Groups, Distribution Lists and Privacy settings.